-Section 17 of the Telecom Regulatory Authority of India (TRAI) Act, 1997 (as amended in 2002) authorizes Company Secretaries to present his or its case before the Appellate Tribunal.
-As per the Explanation appended to the Section 'Company Secretary' means a Company Secretary as defined in clause (c) of sub-section (1) of Section 2 of the Company Secretaries Act, 1980 and who has obtained a certificate of practice under subsection (1) of Section 6 of that Act.
+Section 17 of the Telecom Regulatory Authority of India (TRAI) Act, 1997 authorizes Company Secretaries to present his or its case before the Appellate Tribunal.
+As per the Explanation appended to the Section 'Company Secretary' means a Company Secretary as defined in clause (c) of sub-section (1) of Section 2 of the Company Secretaries Act, 1980 and who has obtained a certificate of practice under sub- section (1) of Section 6 of that Act.